 Colours, materials and traditional features intertwine throughout to create a warm and friendly home.
 The interiors take their inspiration from modern art, art-deco and the client’s upbringing in Spain.

-The property is double fronted, is locally Listed and faces directly onto London Fields park.
-Before we started construction, this beautiful building had been empty for over five years.
+The property is double fronted and is locally listed due to its historical interest.
+Before we started construction, this beautiful building had been empty for over five years and was in need of some tlc.

 The new home is centred around a triple height stairwell that we carved out of the heart of the building.
 A traditional sweeping staircase leads to the bedrooms on the upper floor and a modern metal and timber stair leads down to a new basement, which opens onto the garden.